 Benefits of using SpecFlow for Automated Software Testing

-- In SpecFlow, parameters passed in the tests can be mapped to the text instructions avoiding the need to sequence of parameter in text.
+- In SpecFlow, parameters passed in the tests can be mapped to the text instructions avoiding the need to the sequence of parameters in text.
 It can be mapped irrespective of the sequence.
 This feature is not supported in Cucumber.

 - Scoping functionality is available in Specflow which is not present in Cucumber.
 By defining the Scope, the same test definition can be used for executing multiple test scripts for automated software testing with SpecFlow.
 For example, if UI and functional test scripts are to be executed for the same test scenario, then in Specflow there is no need to create two different scenarios.
 Tests can be executed by using scope.
 While in Cucumber, for every test script there must be a different scenario.